 QUAINT.
 NOTABLE.
 ECLECTIC.

-Tucked into narrow surface roads between Dekalb Avenue and Boulevard Avenue, the neighborhood of Cabbagetown has a unique history and is featured on the U.S. National Register of Historic Places.
-Covering four square blocks, Cabbagetown has easy access to the Atlanta Beltline and MARTA, is less than a mile from the Georgia State Capital and is situated next to Reynoldstown and close to Inman Park, Old Fourth Ward, and Edgewood.
+Tucked into narrow surface roads between Dekalb Avenue and Boulevard Avenue, the neighborhood of Cabbagetown has a unique history.
+The neighborhood is featured on the U.S. National Register of Historic Places and is made up of four square blocks.
+With easy access to the Atlanta Beltline and MARTA, Cabbagetown is less than a mile from the Georgia State Capital and is situated next to Reynoldstown and close to Inman Park, Old Fourth Ward, and Edgewood.

 What Makes Cabbagetown Unique